ariebovenberg/whenever/docs/overview.rst

 >>> ZonedDateTime(2023, 10, 29, 1, 15, tz="Europe/London", disambiguate="later")
 ZonedDateTime(2023-10-29 01:15:00+00:00[Europe/London])

-:class:`~whenever.LocalSystemDateTime`
+:class:`~whenever.SystemDateTime`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a datetime in the system local timezone.
+This is a datetime in the timezone of the system running the code.
-Unless you're building a system that specifically runs on the user's local
+Unless you're building a system that specifically runs on the user's
 machine (such as a CLI), you should avoid using this type.

 >>> # assuming system timezone is America/New_York
->>> backup_performed = LocalSystemDateTime(2023, 12, 28, hour=2)
+>>> backup_performed = SystemDateTime(2023, 12, 28, hour=2)
-LocalSystemDateTime(2023-12-28 02:00:00-05:00)
+SystemDateTime(2023-12-28 02:00:00-05:00)

 .. seealso::

-   - :ref:`Why does LocalSystemDateTime exist? <faq-why-local>`
+   - :ref:`Why does SystemDateTime exist? <faq-why-system>`
-   - :ref:`Working with the local system timezone <localtime>`
+   - :ref:`Working with the system timezone <systemtime>`

 :class:`~whenever.NaiveDateTime`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~